 But if Freud decisively rejects the 'old naïve theory' of neurasthenia, its traces remain in the economic components of his thought.
 His account of trauma remains uncertain, since the traumatic rupture of the psychic apparatus can involve either a single massive psychic event or an accumulation of smaller 'excitations'.
-In Beyond the Pleasure Principle, which represents Freud's post-war return to the economic model, he elaborates a model in which the organism is seen as a 'living vesicle' surrounded by a protective shield (Reizschutz).
+In Beyond the Pleasure Principle, which represents Freud's post-war return to the economic model, the organism is seen as a 'living vesicle' surrounded by a protective shield (Reizschutz).
 Trauma is a 'widescale breach of the protective shield'.
 As Laplanche and Pontalis note,